Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/21_Ultrasonic_Ranging.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “21.1_Ultrasonic_Ranging” and double click “Ultrasonic_Ranging.py”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Ultrasonic_Ranging” and double click “Ultrasonic_Ranging.py”.

 21.1_Ultrasonic_Ranging
 --------------------------------